 We have made the Circuit and PCB design of this Smoke Detector Shield public, so you can just follow the link to access the Circuit Diagram and PCB layouts:

+Below is the Snapshot of Top layer of PCB layout from EasyEDA, you can view any Layer (Top, Bottom, Topsilk, bottomsilk etc) of the PCB by selecting the layer form the ‘Layers’ Window.

+.

 Circuit Explanation:

 In this Smoke Detector Circuit with Arduino, we have used a MQ2 Gas Sensor to detect preset smoke in the air.
 A 16x2 LCD is used for displaying the PPM value of Smoke.
 And an LM358 IC for converting smoke sensor output into digital form (this function is optional).
 A buzzer is placed as an alarm which gets triggered when smoke level goes beyond 1000 PPM.